StefansGH/energy-trading/README.md

 # Installation
 Install the following packages: numpy, pandas, matplotlib, jupyter, pytorch, random, time

+# Notebook
+Please see the jupyter notebook which describes how I build the trading bot

 # Run the trading-bot
 To run the trading bot, import trading_bot from trading_bot.py and run it with the required input.